Neo-Nazism: Canada

 On September 18, 2020, Toronto Police arrested 34-year-old Guilherme "William" Von Neutegem and charged him with the murder of Mohamed-Aslim Zafis.
 Zafis was the caretaker of a local mosque who was found dead with his throat cut.
 The Toronto Police Service said the killing is possibly connected to the stabbing murder of Rampreet Singh a few days prior a short distance from the spot where Zafis' murder took place.
 Von Neutegem is a member of the Order of Nine Angles and social media accounts established as belonging to him promote the group and included recordings of Von Neutegem performing satanic chants.
 In his home there was also an altar with the symbol of the O9A adorning a monolith.
 According to Evan Balgord of the Canadian Anti-Hate Network, they are aware of more O9A members in Canada and their affiliated organization Northern Order.
 Northern Order is a proscribed neo-Nazi terrorist organization in Canada.
 NO members have been arrested for trafficking explosives and firearms, and NO has active members of the Canadian Armed Forces as its members and even a member of the CJIRU was identified as a member.

-Controversy and dissention has left many Canadian neo-Nazi organizations dissolved or weakened.